Seagate Technology

 Series G in 2007

-Aristos Logic Corporation specializes in providing RAID solutions for the data storage industry, focusing on original equipment manufacturers of storage systems and servers.
-Founded in 2000 and headquartered in Foothill Ranch, California, the company has developed innovative multi-protocol RAID Storage Processor (RSP) technology, offering both hardware and software solutions tailored to meet the needs of storage system suppliers.
-As of 2008, Aristos Logic operates as a subsidiary of Adaptec, Inc., continuing its commitment to advancing data storage technologies.
+Aristos Logic Corporation specializes in providing RAID solutions for the data storage industry, catering specifically to original equipment manufacturers of storage systems and servers.
+Founded in 2000 and headquartered in Foothill Ranch, California, the company has pioneered multi-protocol RAID Storage Processor technology, offering a range of RAID storage processors and accompanying software designed for storage systems.
+As of September 2008, Aristos Logic operates as a subsidiary of Adaptec, Inc.

 Maxtor